TeamStatus/standalone/README.md

 ## Installing on Ubuntu

+If you are using Ubuntu 12.x LTS which is missing ruby 2.0, please follow [this tutorial][http://timwise.blogspot.com/2013/05/installing-ruby-2-rails-4-on-ubuntu.html]

 You should be able to install everything using `apt-get`

 To install supervisord use: `pip install supervisord`

 To install envdir use: `sudo pip install envdir`

+To install bundler use: `sudo gem install bundler` (if you use rbenv leave out `sudo`)

 ## Installing on Windows